 ETC 103 Electronics I (4)

 Introduction to semiconductors, conductors, and insulators.
 Analysis of transistors, diodes, and their related application in rectifier and amplifier circuits.
 Wave‑form interpretation, AC‑DC load lines, biasing techniques, small signal amplifiers, and h parameters.
 Three hours of lecture and two hours of laboratory per week.
 Prerequisite: ETC 102 or permission of instructor.
 All students who have an EET associate degree may not enroll in this course for credit.
 Cross listed with CET 103.

 Introduction to operational amplifier circuits incorporating feedback.
 Amplifier configurations, feedback amplifiers, applications of Op‑Amps in analog computers, and active filters.
 Three hours of lecture and two hours of laboratory per week.
 Prerequisite: ETC 103 or equivalent or permission of instructor.
 All students who have an EET associate degree may not enroll for this course for credit.
 Cross listed with CET 203

 ETC 210 Digital Systems I (4)

 Fundamentals and advanced concepts of digital logic.
 Boolean algebra and functions.
 Design and implementation of combinatorial and sequential logic, minimization techniques, number representation, basic binary arithmetic and finite state machines.
 Logic families and digital integrated circuits and use of CAD tools for logic design.
 Prerequisite: ETC 102 or equivalent or permission of instructor.
-Cross listed with CET 210.
+All students who have an EET associate degree may not enroll in this course for credit.
+Cross listed with CET 210 and ECE 251.